-1. Discharges Covered Under This Section.
-The requirements listed under this section shall apply to stormwater discharges associated with industrial activity from those facilities that are not covered for such discharges under Sectors A thru V. It is the intent of the DWWM that this sector includes those stormwater discharges not covered under Sectors A thru V, at the discretion of the Director; therefore, facilities must request coverage under this sector, it cannot be assumed.
-In addition to the pollutants of concern listed in Table W-1, the Director may require monitoring of metals or other pollutants, based on evaluation of the subject discharge.
+The requirements listed under this section shall apply to stormwater discharges associated with industrial activity from those facilities that are not covered for such discharges under Sectors A thu V. It is the intent of the DWWM that this sector includes those stormwater discharges not covered under Sectors A thru V, at the discretion of the Director; therefore, facilities must request coverage under this sector, it cannot be assumed.
+In addition to the pollutants of concern listed in Table W-1, The Director may require monitoring of metals or other pollutants, based upon evaluation of the subject discharge.

-Table W-1

-Facilities that Are Not Covered Under Sectors A Thru V Monitoring Requirements
+Table W-1Facilities that Are Not Covered Under Sectors A Thru V Monitoring Requirements

-2. Effluent Limits
+Effluent Limits

-This portion of the GP identifies industrial activity eligible for coverage which must meet effluent limit monitoring requirements.
+This portion of the GP identifies industrial activity eligible for coverage which must meet effluent limit Monitoring Requirements